The world continues to shrink. Customers are no longer only in your neighborhood; they can now be found halfway around the world.

 Avoiding the Inevitable

 The longer you ship jewelry internationally, the higher your chances of an expensive piece of jewelry going missing or becoming damaged beyond repair.
 It is not a question of if you ever lose or damage a piece of jewelry, but when.

-Your business “all risk” jewelers mutual policy may provide some coverage, but only if the policy language does not have an exclusion for the shipping of inventory.
-Unfortunately, most insurance policies only provide coverage for inventory while on premises.
+Your business's “all-risk” jewelers mutual policy may provide some coverage, but only if the policy language does not have an exclusion for the shipping of inventory.
+Unfortunately, most insurance policies only provide coverage for inventory while on-premises.